-We have aligned ourselves with globally recognised certifications, which provides the authenticity we believe is important.
+We use a variety of accredited certifications, which provides the authenticity we believe is important.
 In doing so, we ensure fibres are verified so we can confidently deliver responsibly sourced textiles.

-By partnering with these certification groups, we can achieve greater visibility of Tier 2 supply chain providing more confidence with how our fibres are sourced and how our fabrics are made.
+By using these certifications, we can achieve greater visibility of Tier 2 supply chain providing more confidence with how our fibres are sourced and how our fabrics are made.
 The below certifications also audit all certified facilities on Socially responsible manufacturing.

 Global Recycled Standard (GRS)

 The Global Recycled Standard (GRS) is a voluntary product standard for tracing and verifying the content of recycled materials in final product.
 This standard applies to the full supply chain and addresses traceability, environmental principles, social requirements, chemical content and labelling.

 The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic fibres, backed up by independent certification of the entire textile supply chain.